-Wine Spectator memorialized Pieropan as “a traditionalist and an innovator,” which seems like an oxymoron, but it’s true.
-He was staunchly traditional in grapegrowing and winemaking; he didn’t change very much in the course of 50 vintages.
-He was committed to organic viticulture (before anyone knew what “organic” meant) and native grape varieties.
-His winemaking could be described with little more detail than ‘spontaneous fermentations in concrete tanks.’
+Wine Spectator memorialized Leonildo as “a traditionalist and an innovator,” which seems like an oxymoron, but it’s true.
+He was staunchly traditional in grape growing and winemaking; he didn’t change very much in the course of 50 vintages.
+He was committed to organic viticulture (before anyone knew what ‘organic’ meant) and native grape varieties.
+His winemaking could be described with little more detail than ‘spontaneous fermentations in concrete tanks’.
 His approach could have been mistaken for ‘simple’ if you didn’t recognize the meticulous attention to detail or the clarity with which his wines rang.
-Franco Allegrini said that if “Nino hadn’t become a winemaker, he would have been a watchmaker.”
+Franco Allegrini said that if, “Nino hadn’t become a winemaker, he would have been a watchmaker”.

-Today, Andrea Pieropan, the older of the two brothers, is the agronomist, while Dario makes the wine, but it’s fair to say they share responsibilities.
-Listening to them speak, it’s clear they share both their father’s passion, but also his belief in innovation.
+Today, Andrea, the older of the two brothers, is the agronomist, while Dario makes the wine, but it’s fair to say they share responsibilities.
+Listening to them speak, it is clear they share their father’s passion, but also his belief in innovation.

 Beginning with the 2019 vintage, the Pieropans began making wine in their new facility, located among the vines of Soave Classico.
 The winery is built directly into a hillside, three sides and a roof covered by earth (which Andrea planted to experimental rootstocks); a physical reminder of the family’s deep belief in environmental responsibility and their connection to the land.